hoomyhh/Revisiting_frank_wolfe_for_structured_nonconvex_optimization_DCFW/README.md

     Finally, we present numerical experiments demonstrating the effectiveness of the proposed method compared to other projection-free algorithms.
 This work was published in *The Thirty-Ninth Annual Conference on Neural Information Processing Systems (NeurIPS 2025)*.

   For the published paper visit: https://neurips.cc/virtual/2025/loc/san-diego/poster/116662

+  Each folder contains code for the implementations in the paper.
+For *Figure 1* refer to "Gap_PGM vs Gap_PPM", for *Figure 2* refer to "QAP", for *Figure 3* refer to "EmbeddingAlignment", for *Figure 4* refer to "QAP", for *Figures 5,6* refer to "Neural Networks".
+The corresponding instructions are provided in each folder.